-The SWRCB participated in the collaboration meetings, but stated that it cannot agree to or take a position on the merits of any PM&E measures at this time.
+1 The SWRCB participated in the collaboration meetings, but stated that it cannot agree to or take a position on the merits of any PM&E measures at this time.

-2 This measure is included in SSWD's Amended Appendix E2, and has not changed from the measure in Appendix E2 in Exhibit E of SSWD's June 2019 Application for New License.
+2 This plan is included in Appendix E2 of Exhibit E of SSWD's Application for New License, and is considered Public information.